posted under Convert Traffic into Leads and Sales

 Remember the good old days when advertising in the local phone book was all you needed to make the phone ring at your business?
 Unfortunately, few people use the Yellow Pages these days, and they’re not reading the local newspapers or magazines either.
 So how can you reach out and touch your prospective customers?

-The best way to generate new business is through your website.
-Over 70% of U.S. adults let their fingers do their walking on the Internet when seeking a products or services from local businesses.
-And the first place they head is to a search engine like Google, Yahoo or Bing.
+The best way to generate new business is through your website because these days the internet is where most people head when seeking a product or service.
+And the first place they go is to a search engine like Google.